 Whoever installs solid hardwood floors must have enough experience to leave the right amount of space for hardwood’s natural expansion and contraction.
 The individual boards can’t be too tight or too loose.
 If they’re too tight, your floor will buckle.
 If it’s too loose the gaps between the boards will get too wide in the winter.”

-Mike also says about engineered flooring,
+Mike also talked about engineered flooring,

 “It can also be sanded and refinished — not as much as hardwood, but a few times over a couple of decades is fine, depending on the quality.”

-And this is where the thickness of flooring comes into play.
+And this is where the thickness of hardwood flooring comes into play.
 It’s about durability and longevity.
 Look for the thickest, solid hardwood you can find if you want your floor to last more than a lifetime.

 If you’re shopping for solid hardwood floors, you’ll find three thicknesses of boards.